xMartin/php-introduction/10_inheritance.md

 }
 ```

 This interface forces all classes that `implement` it to have these two methods.
-It doesn't care what the methods actually to, they just have to match the decription in the interface.
+It doesn't care what the methods actually to, they just have to match the description in the interface.
 Now let's add that interface to our Article.
 I'll just write the `Article`class with empty methods now to save some space:

 ```php
 <?php